“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 There are many ways to move around Malawi, and getting around this relatively small country is not difficult when compared to most African countries.

-Getting in Malawi
+Getting to Malawi

 Malawi borders Tanzania, Mozambique, and Zambia – there are many border posts, and all of them issue visas on arrival.
-The main airports are Lilongwe and Blantyre, your best bet for international flights will be Lilongwe.
+The main airports are Lilongwe and Blantyre; your best bet for international flights will be Lilongwe.

 If you are coming from North America, you could fly directly to South Africa or pass through Europe (most likely London).